iiasa/message-ix-models/doc/global/land_use/emulator.rst

 The emulator replaces supply-curves, by incorporating all the land-use scenarios in MESSAGEix, therefore the choice of which land-use pathway(s) becomes part of the entire optimization problem.
 Conceptually, each land-use scenario is incorporated similarly to any other technology in MESSAGEix, each providing biomass at a given price and corresponding GHG-emissions.
 The incorporation of the land-use emulator requires two changes to the RES to be undertaken.
-On the on hand, an additional level/commodity has been introduced to link the land-use pathways with the energy system, while land-use emissions are accounted for in the emissions equation (`emissions equations in MESSAGEix <https://docs.messageix.org/en/stable/model/MESSAGE/model_core.html#emission-section>`_).
+On the on hand, an additional level/commodity has been introduced to link the land-use pathways with the energy system, while land-use emissions are accounted for in the emissions equation (:ref:`emissions equations in MESSAGEix <message_ix:section_emission>`).

 .. _fig-LU_Emulator_adapted_RES:
 .. figure:: /_static/emulator_RES.PNG